fbpx

 We make it easy for you to safely recycle your burnt out or unwanted light bulbs and tubes by providing free drop-off.

-If you live in British Columbia, Manitoba, Ontario, Quebec, or Prince Edward Island, you can drop-off fluorescent bulbs, fixtures*, and other types of bulbs for recycling – it’s free!
+If you live in British Columbia, Manitoba, Ontario, Quebec, Nova Scotia, or Prince Edward Island, you can drop-off fluorescent bulbs, fixtures*, and other types of bulbs for recycling – it’s free!
 Accepted products vary by province, please visit your province’s page for details.
 Drop-off locations may include recycling centres, bottle depots, and retail stores.

 Use our Recycling Locator to find a drop-off location and see what products they accept.
 For a complete list of accepted products, details on recycling large quantities of lights (commercial volumes), and other information, visit your province’s page: